leahneukirchen/nitro/README.md

 shutdown can also be triggered by sending `SIGTERM` to nitro, unless nitro is used as Linux pid 1.

+## Reliable logging

+nitro supports reliable per-service logging.
+If a service has a symlink `log` to another service, or if the service `LOG` exists, the standard output of the service is connected to the standard input of the logging service.  nitro holds open the pipe so both services can be restarted in any order without loss of data in-flight.

+A logging service can again have another `log` symlink (and so on);
+this allows you to filter and distribute logs.
+Multiple services can point to the same log service. ( Note that writes bigger than 4k may be interleaved according to POSIX.)

+On shutdown, services which are not log services are shut down first.

+For capturing logs, consider using programs like s6-log, runit's svlogd, or use logger(1) to transfer logs into syslog.

 ## nitro as `init` for Linux

 nitro is self-contained and can be booted directly as pid 1.